Fresh summer herbs used in their best form: in a fresh herb butter, with cheese and baked to perfection for this flatbread recipe!

 To top the pizza:

-- Spread/scatter the butter over the dough leaving about 2 inches in between each little spread of butter.
+- Spread the herb butter over the dough leaving about 2 inches in between each little spread of butter.

 - Scatter the shredded mozzarella, then the fresh mozzarella and parmesan/romano cheese around the dough, then add the tomatoes.